xplosionmind/old.tommi.space/_notes/public/MacOS Apps.md

 - [Adobe Lightroom Classic](https://www.adobe.com/products/photoshop-lightroom-classic.html), alas, the best photo editing software out there.
 I hate Adobe, but it works so damn good.
 I’m doing my best to completely switch to the two following programs but, damn, it’s so hard.
 Also: I have to keep Lightroom on my device because it’s impossible to move photography edits committed with Lightroom to Darktable.
 - [Adobe Photoshop](https://www.adobe.com/products/photoshop.html).
 I tried living without it.
 I couldn't.
 Hands down, it's the best visual editing software in the world.
 You could do anything with it.
 - [AEScrypt](https://www.aescrypt.com "AEScrypt") file encrypter and decrypter
+- [AlDente](https://github.com/davidwernhart/AlDente "AlDente source code on GitHub"), a MacBook utility to avoid over-charging the battery when the device is plugged and it have reached 100% charge
 - [alltomp3](https://alltomp3.org "alltomp3"), mp3 downloader
 - [Android File Transfer](https://www.android.com/filetransfer/), the name says it all.
 It’s simple and it works great.
 - [AppCleaner](https://freemacsoft.net/appcleaner) is not open source, but, damn, it’s so useful I have to keep it.